Gnomee1337/ImgureParser/README.md

 Created for informational purposes only.

-I'm learning to programming, so this code isn't optimized and may need to be improved.
+Tthis code isn't optimized and may need to be improved.